Featured Photographer for NAPCP INPSIRED

 Icing on the Cake

 The Icing on this amazing cake?
 The Featured Photographer for the Cover this month is a beautiful friend.
 Wesley Woodley is an amazing family photographer here in Charlotte.
-AND, the other Featured Underwater Photographer is my dear dear friend and mentor, Jennifer Kapala, the founder of Underwater Kids.
+AND, the other Featured Underwater Photographer is my dear dear friend and mentor, Jennifer Kapala, co-founder of Underwater Kids.

 To be Featured alongside these two amazing artists is an honor.
 And to be honest.
 It is one I am having trouble wrapping my feelings around.